 Civitas ChildLaw Clinic

-The Civitas ChildLaw Clinic represents children primarily in cases involving child protection (abuse and neglect), child custody and visitation.
-The Clinic also handles matters involving special education, juvenile delinquency, adoption, and child abduction.
+The Civitas ChildLaw Clinic represents children in a variety of settings, focusing primarily on child protection (abuse and neglect) and high-conflict child custody disputes.
+Other areas of practice include education, immigration, delinquency, and international child abduction.
 Students typically work on at least two cases during the course of a semester, under the supervision of at least one member of the clinic faculty.
 The Clinic also includes a weekly seminar (Tuesdays from 4:00 to 6:00 p.m.), which addresses relevant substantive law, advocacy skills, and ethical issues in the representation of children.
 Students will be expected to master the law governing their areas of practice, as well as applicable rules of professional conduct.
 Students will gain experience with a range of lawyering skills, including client counseling, case planning, and written and oral advocacy.
 While the subject matter of the Clinic's cases focuses on children's issues, students should expect to develop skills transferrable to any practice setting.
-Enrollment in the clinic is limited to 16 students.
-Priority is given to students eligible for a student practice license under Illinois Supreme Court Rule 7-11, and permission of the Clinic instructors is required for enrollment.
+Enrollment in the clinic is limited to 18 students.
+Priority is given first to students in their final year of law school, and then to other students with eligibility for a student practice license under Illinois Supreme Court Rule 7-11.
+Permission of the Clinic instructors is required for enrollment.
 Civitas ChildLaw Clinic Application.

 * Students in the Clinic for the first time must enroll for four credits and will be expected to participate fully in the classroom component.
 Students enrolling for a second semester will be expected to participate bi-weekly in the seminar; normally, students repeating the Clinic for a second semester take the course for three credits, but other options are available with permission of the instructor.